 Become an expert in your field with a Ph.D. in Engineering

 Develop expert level understanding of your engineering discipline with interdisciplinary Ph.D. in Engineering at The University of Akron.
 Our program provides advanced study and research, focusing on qualitative research methods and specialized classes designed to equip students with advanced scientific research skills.
 Students conduct original research alongside faculty and graduate students.

-The program consists of coursework and independent research and concludes with a dissertation and oral defense.
-The typical length for a Ph.D. program is four years.
+The program consists of coursework and independent research, then concludes with a dissertation and oral defense.
+The typical length for our Ph.D. program is four years.

 Applicants must hold a bachelor’s degree from a program that is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology at the time of graduation or provide satisfactory evidence of an equivalent academic background to The University of Akron.

-Applicants with a Master of Science degree must provide satisfactory evidence of an equivalent engineering baccalaureate background to the Dean of the College of Engineering.
+Applicants with a Master of Science degree must provide satisfactory evidence of an equivalent engineering baccalaureate background to the Dean.